ZSurti-Dev/TaskFlowApp/README.md

 TaskFlow - Eisenhower Matrix Task Manager
-TaskMaster is a React-based task management application built using the Eisenhower Matrix framework.
+Taskflow is a React-based task management application built using the Eisenhower Matrix framework.
 It helps users prioritize tasks by categorizing them into four quadrants: Urgent & Important, Urgent but not Important, Important but not Urgent, and Not Urgent Not Important.
 The app includes a calendar for scheduling tasks, supports multiple languages (English and Polish), and stores tasks in the browser's localStorage for persistence.
 Features

 Eisenhower Matrix Task Management: